Introduction

 If the OTP is invalid, the error message will be displayed as shown below.

 The authentication flow is now complete.
-Let’s finish the rest of the app by creating the countries resource.
+Let’s finish the rest of the app by creating the colors resource.

-In your Supabase project, head to the SQL editor page and click on the “Countries” option from the Quick start section.
-It will open up the SQL statements in an editor page; click on the RUN button to execute them.
+In your Supabase project, head to the SQL editor and choose the Colors example from the Quick start section.
+Supabase will open the prepared query for you, and you can run it directly from there.

-In the <Countries /> component, get the data from Supabase using the useList hook and render the data using the <Table /> component.
+In the <Colors /> component, get the data from Supabase using the useList hook and render the data with shadcn Table components.

 import { useList } from "@refinedev/core";